tegorman13/Dissertation/docs/Sections/htw_gfm.md

 visuomotor function learning task, but with reversed training and testing bands.
 Similar to Experiment 1, the Varied group exhibited poorer performance during training and testing.
-However unlike experiment 1, the Varied group did not show a significant difference in discrimination between bands.
+However unlike experiment 1, the Varied and Constant groups did not show a significant difference in their discrimination between bands.

 # Experiment 3